philanderson888/course-notes/random/all.md

 If your beliefs are never challenged by your community, I have news for you: you don’t have friends, you have fans.

 Protect the ever-loving heck out of your ability to do — don’t let big ideas get in the way of that.”
 (Avi Siegel)

+## 202412 devops

+iaac infrastructure as code

+increased complexity

+more security risks

+team collaboration is required

 ## 202412 no code